CyberT33N/javascript-cheat-sheet/README.md

 <br><br>

-# Use array as variable
+# Get key and value of object
 ```javascript
 const object1 = {
   a: 'somestring',